-And the people shall go out and gather the portion of a day in his day.-Ex. xvi.
-4 (marg.).
+"And the people shall go out and gather the portion of a day in his day."-Ex.16:4(marg.).

 THE day's portion in its day: Such was the rule for God's giving and man's working in the ingathering of the manna.
 It is still the law in all the dealings of God's grace with His children.
 A clear insight into the beauty and application of this arrangement is a wonderful help in understanding how one, who feels himself utterly weak, can have the confidence and the perseverance to hold on brightly through all the years of his earthly course.
-A doctor was once asked by a patient who had met with a serious accident : "Doctor, how long shall I have to lie here?"
+A doctor was once asked by a patient who had met with a serious accident: "Doctor, how long shall I have to lie here?"
 The answer, "Only a day at a time," taught the patient a precious lesson.
 It was the same lesson God had recorded for His people of all ages long before: The day's portion in its day.

-It was, without doubt, with a view to this, and to meet man's weakness, that God graciously appointed the change of day and night.
-If time had been given to man in the form of one long unbroken day, it would have exhausted and overwhelmed him; the change of day and night continually recruits and recreates his powers.
-As a child, who easily makes himself master of a book, when each day only the lesson for the day is given him, would be utterly hopeless if the whole book were given him at once; so it would be with man, if there were no divisions in time.
-Broken small and divided into fragments, he can bear them ; only the care and the work of each day have to be undertaken,-the day's portion in its day.
+It was, without doubt, with a view to this and to meet man's weakness, that God graciously appointed the change of day and night.
+If time had been given toman in the form of one long unbroken day, it wouldhave exhausted and overwhelmed him; the change ofday and night continually recruits and recreates hispowers.
+As a child, who easily makes himself masterof a book, when each day only the lesson for the day isgiven him, would be utterly hopeless if the whole bookwere given him at once; so it would be with man, if there were no divisions in time.
+Broken small and divided into fragments, he can bear them; only the care and the work of each day have to be undertaken -the day's portion in its day.
 The rest of the night fits him for making a fresh start with each new morning; the mistakes of the past can be avoided, its lessons improved.
 And he has only each day to be faithful for the one short day, and long years and a long life take care of themselves, without the sense of their length or their weight ever being a burden.

 Most sweet is the encouragement to be derived from this truth in the life of grace.
 Many a soul is disquieted with the thought as to how it will be able to gather and to keep the manna needed for all its years of travel through such a barren wilderness.
-It has never learned what unspeakable comfort there is in the word: The day's portion for its day.
+It has never learnt what unspeakable comfort there is in the word: The day's portion for its day.
 That word takes away all care for the morrow most completely.
-Only to-day is thine; to-morrow is the Father's.
-The question: What security thou hast that during all the years in which thou hast to contend with the coldness, or temptations, or trials of the world, thou wilt always abide in Jesus? is one thou needest, yea, thou mayest not ask.
-Manna, as thy food and strength, is given only by the day; faithfully to fill the present is thy only security for the future.
-Accept, and enjoy, and fulfill with thy whole heart the part thou hast this day to perform.
-His presence and grace enjoyed to-day will remove all doubt whether thou canst entrust the morrow to Him too.
+Only to-day is yours; to-morrow is the Father's.
+The question: What security have you that during all the years in which you have to contend with the coldness, or temptations, or trials of the world, you will always abide in Jesus? is one you need, yea, you may not ask.
+Manna, as your food and strength, is given only by the day; faithfully to fill the present is your only security for the future.
+Accept, and enjoy, and fulfil with your whole heart the part you have this day to perform.
+His presence and grace enjoyed to-day will remove all doubt whether you can entrust the morrow to Him too.